 In this article, you’ll learn:

 - What is ERP software

 - Why you need an ERP consultant

 What is ERP software?

-What is ERP software?
-It is a business process management software that allows an organization to use integrated applications that automate many functions related to technology, services, and human resources, thus freeing up the company workforce.
-The ERP Consultant provides support related to this function, developing and integrating the client’s relevant ideas and assisting in resource-planning decisions.
+ERP software is a business process management software that allows an organization to use integrated applications that automate many functions related to technology, services, and human resources, thus freeing up the company workforce.
+The ERP consultant provides support related to this function, developing and integrating the client’s relevant ideas and assisting in resource-planning decisions.

 What kind of ERP consultant do you need?